SitecorePowerShell/Console/Documentation/Markdown/Test-ItemAcl.md

 ### -Item&nbsp; &lt;Item&gt;

-A script or library item that is defined within the module to be returned.
+The item to be tested against.

 <table>
     <thead></thead>